 Oliveira’s is a must for meat lovers.
-Although best known for its Brazilian churrasco (barbecue), it has a variety of skewered meats, among them pork sirloin, sausage, sirloin steak, chicken, seasoned with traditional Brazilian spices and sea salt and slow roasted or grilled over an open flame.
-Diners can either pay a fixed price for an all-you-can-eat buffet or weigh their plates and pay by the ounce.
+Best known for its Brazilian churrasco (barbecue), it also has a variety of skewered meats, among them pork sausage, sausage, sirloin steak, and chicken, seasoned with traditional Brazilian spices and sea salt and slow roasted or grilled over an open flame.
+Diners can pay a fixed price for an all-you-can-eat buffet or pay by the pound.
 The meats and sides are fresh and selections change every day.
 Oliveira’s also makes fresh mango, pineapple, and acai juices and many tasty authentic Brazilian desserts.

 387 Chelsea St., Day Square

 A mainstay since 1924, Jeveli’s bills itself as the oldest Italian restaurant in Boston.
-Four generations of the Jeveli family have nurtured this destination restaurant, attracting a loyal clientele returning for the dependable service, delicious food, and comfortable atmosphere.
-Whether you want a fast lunch, a big dinner, or just drinks in the restaurant’s Terminal J Lounge, it’s all here.
-Try one of the fresh Italian desserts or pick up some spumoni or fresh cannolis on your way out.
+Four generations have nurtured this destination restaurant, attracting a loyal clientele returning for the dependable service, delicious food, and comfortable atmosphere.
+Whether you want a fast lunch, a big dinner, or just drinks in the Terminal J Lounge, it’s all here.
+You’ll find classic dishes like eggplant parmigiana and fresh ravioli and traditional Italian desserts like spumoni and cannoli.
 Bill Clinton stopped at Jeveli’s while he was president, and the room where he ate has been called the White House ever since.
 Check out the collection of presidential memorabilia, some belonging to Clinton.

 Rincon Limeño Restaurant